Choosing an I/O Provider

 • Generic for any SoC supporting LinuxFS

-• Supports I2C, and PWM Hardware
+• Supports I2C, SPI, and PWM Hardware

 • Doesn’t need sudo